physcrowley/csaq1/docs/4_unstructured-data.md

 ### Coding challenges

-1. In a text file, count all the :
+1. From the Oliver Twist text file, count all the :
    1. sentences
    2. capital letters (A-Z) _hint: use the `isupper()` method of strings or the ASCII value of a character_
    3. paragraphs